 Contracture scars are scars left over from traumatic injuries.
 Not only might you be dealing with the scar itself, but the area can be painful, too.
 Due to their severity, scar contractures are usually treated with skin grafting and other surgical procedures.

 To prevent scarring from a traumatic injury, you might be considering coconut oil.
-Reports of older research found that vitamin E had no noticeable effect on contracture scars.
+Reports of found that vitamin E had no noticeable effect on contracture scars.
 More research is needed to confirm or update this finding.

 Coconut oil is available over the counter.
 You can buy it in pure form or as an ingredient within a product.
 For best results, use the product at least twice a day, morning and night.
 Follow all product instructions for correct dosage.